Endometrial Polyps

 When symptoms are mild and the risk of cancer is low, endometrial polyps can be left untreated.

-Some small polyps may disappear on their own with time.
+Some small polyps may go away on their own over time.

 Surgical management of polyps

-If symptoms are bothering you, or there is a higher risk of cancer, surgery may be recommended.
+If symptoms are bothering you or the risk of cancer is higher, surgery may be recommended.

-A hysteroscopic polypectomy is a common minimally invasive surgical procedure used for removing endometrial polyps.
+A hysteroscopic polypectomy is a common, minimally invasive surgical procedure to remove endometrial polyps.
 It can often be performed in a medical office without sedation.

 The surgery does not require any incisions.
-It involves the use of a hysteroscope which is an instrument inserted into the uterus through the vagina.
+It uses a hysteroscope, an instrument inserted into the uterus through the vagina.

 The hysteroscope has a camera that allows your gynaecologist to see your polyps and remove them at the same time.